 Jasmine is a writer, a lover of Y.A. fiction, and a 2018 graduate of Clemson University with a Bachelor of Arts degree in English.

-Leah Johnson’s debut young adult novel, You Should See Me in a Crown, is a strong and entertaining read that is sure to keep readers interested from beginning to finish.
-Released in June of 2020, the novel follows Liz Lighty, a graduating high school senior who has great ambitions to leave her small, affluent, prom-obsessed, Indiana hometown because she feels that she is too black, too poor, and too different to excel there.
+Leah Johnson’s debut young adult novel, You Should See Me in a Crown, is a strong and entertaining read that is sure to keep readers interested from start to finish.
+Published in June of 2020, the novel follows Liz Lighty, a graduating high school senior who has ambitions to leave her small, affluent, prom-obsessed, Indiana hometown because she feels that she is too black, too poor, and too different to excel there.

 - Released: June 2020